noteed/docker-postgresql/README.md

     > docker build -t pgserver pgserver

-See `pgserver.sh` for an example usage of the resulting image.
+The image provides two commands: `run`, and `psql`.
+The former simply starts the PostgreSQL server.
+See `pgserver.sh` for an example that use the `run` command then spawn a local `psql` process to connect to the server.
+The later directly starts a `psql` process within the container.

+    > docker run -d pgserver run
+    > docker run -t -i pgserver psql